-- (ii) after 21 days following the delivery of the notice the person has not satisfied the Commissioner that he or she remains qualified to be registered on that roll; - (d) the name of a person whose name is entered on the Corrupt Practices List made out for that Constituency. - (2) Despite anything in this Act, the Commissioner, on being satisfied that the name of a person has been omitted or removed from a roll by mistake or clerical error, or through false information, may restore the name of that person to the roll at any time. - (3) Except as provided in subsection (2) it is not lawful for the Commissioner to enter on or remove from a roll the name of a person when the period for the temporary closing of the roll commences. - (4) If the Commissioner contravenes this section he or she is liable to a fine not exceeding 20 penalty units for a name improperly entered on or removed from the poll. - (5) In addition to other powers of alteration conferred by this Act, the Commissioner may at any time, subject to subsection (3), alter the roll:
+- (c) the name of a person whom the Commissioner upon enquiry is satisfied has ceased to be qualified to be registered on that roll if - - (i) the Commissioner has notified that person by delivery to him or her or (if the person cannot be found) by leaving at the last known address a notice of the Commissioner's intention to remove the name of that person from the roll and calling upon the person to show cause why his or her name should not be so removed; and - (ii) after 21 days following the delivery of the notice the person has not satisfied the Commissioner that he or she remains qualified to be registered on that roll; - (d) the name of a person whose name is entered on the Corrupt Practices List made out for that constituency. - (2) Despite anything in this Act, the Commissioner, on being satisfied that the name of a person has been omitted or removed from a roll by mistake or clerical error, or through false information, may restore the name of that person to the roll at any time. - (3) Except as provided in subsection (2) it is not lawful for the Commissioner to enter on or remove from a roll the name of a person when the period for the temporary closing of the roll commences.

-- (a) by correcting a mistake or omission in the particulars of the enrolment of a person; - (b) by striking out the superfluous entry when the name of a person appears more than once on the roll; - (c) if an error made by or on behalf of the Commissioner has resulted in a person being registered as a voter of a constituency other than the constituency in respect of which the person should have been registered. - (6) Where, under this section, the name of a person is removed from the roll in the period commencing on the day after writ day and ending on the day before polling day, the Commissioner must, on removing that name, enter it on a list to be known as the "list of postwrit day deletions".
+- (4) If the Commissioner contravenes this section he or she is liable to a fine not exceeding 20 penalty units for a name improperly entered on or removed from the roll. - (5) In addition to other powers of alteration conferred by this Act, the Commissioner may at any time, subject to subsection (3), alter the roll: - (a) by correcting a mistake or omission in the particulars of the enrolment of a person; - (b) by striking out the superfluous entry when the name of a person appears more than once on the roll; - (c) if an error made by or on behalf of the Commissioner has resulted in a person being registered as a voter of a constituency other than the constituency in respect of which the person should have been registered. - (6) Where, under this section, the name of a person is removed from the roll in the period commencing on the day after writ day and ending on the day before polling day, the Commissioner must, on removing that name, enter it on a list to be known as the "list of postwrit day deletions".